bjelline/railsbridge_docs/step_file_reference.md

 `console "text"`

   * indicates that the student should type something in the terminal
-  * says "type this in the terminal:" and then puts the text in a `pre` block
+  * says "type this in the shell:" and then puts the text in a `pre` block
   * [should this be named `terminal` or `type` instead?]

 `result "text"`